LukaszMoskala/dreameextension/README.md

 ## TODO
  - TLS certificate authentication to mqtt
- - Provide pre-built binaries for all architectures supported by valetudo
-    - aarch64
-    - armv7
  - Send command over mqtt to play local (local to robot) file
  - Send command over mqtt to play sound from URL
  - configurable autodiscovery prefix